Automattic/jetpack/projects/js-packages/svelte-data-sync-client/README.md

 Use `client.createAsyncStore()` to create an object with two Svelte stores:

 - `store`: Use this as a normal Svelte store.
-When the value is updates, it will dispatch POST requests to the REST API endpoint.
+When the value is updated, it will dispatch POST requests to the REST API endpoint.
 - `pending`: In case you need to display a loading state, this store will be `true` while the value is being updated.

 Here's a simple example of how that would work: